|Project Name||Promoting Gender-Inclusive Growth in Central and West Asia Developing Member Countries|

 (i) Draft organization policy to improve production and dissemination of gender statistics was prepared in each country, through dialogues with a total of 170 data producer and user GO, CSO and international organization representatives.

 (ii) A total of 147 staff members of NSO and key government agencies in 4 DMCs with improved technical skills in gender analysis and dissemination of gender data, as a result of a training (2-4 days per DMC).

 (iii) Gender webpages (English and Russian) developed and hosted by the official NSO websites of KAZ, KGZ and TAJ.
 In UZB, its link appears on the official website.

-Output 2: CGAs: 3 published, 3 in progress.
-One country brief started.
+RETA Output 2: CGAs: 3 published, 3 in progress.
+One country profile done.
 Information materials: 4 published.
-One research report in print.
+Two research reports in print.
 Details are:

 (iii) CGA Kyrgyz Ongoing preparation, in cooperation with the WB and DfID - updating of statistics done, ongoing review of the draft.

 (iii) CGA Armenia - Completed.
 Printed (English) and online (English and Armenian) version published and disseminated. (iv) CGA Kyrgyz - Ongoing.
 Produced with WB and UNDP.
 Ongoing final review.